Rumours (album): Commercial performance

 Rumours was a huge commercial success and became Fleetwood Mac's second US number-one record, following the 1975 eponymous release.
 It stayed at the top of the Billboard 200 for 31 non-consecutive weeks, while also reaching number one in the United Kingdom, Australia, Canada, and New Zealand.
-In May 2011 it re-entered Billboard 200 chart at number 11, and the Australian ARIA chart at number 2, due to several songs from the album being used for the "Rumours" episode of the American TV series Glee.
-It re-entered the Billboard 200 top ten in October 2020 in the wake of a viral TikTok by Nathan Apodaca which showed him skateboarding while "Dreams" played, even prompting Mick Fleetwood and Stevie Nicks to create similar videos.
+It re-entered the Billboard 200 chart at number 11 in May 2011, and the Australian ARIA chart at number 2, after several songs from the album were used for the "Rumours" episode of the American TV series Glee.
+It re-entered the Billboard 200 top ten in October 2020 in the wake of a viral TikTok by Nathan Apodaca which showed him skateboarding while "Dreams" played, even prompting Mick Fleetwood, Stevie Nicks and Lindsey Buckingham to create similar videos.
 The album was certified platinum in America and the UK within months of release after one million units and 300,000 units were shipped, respectively.
 All three major US trade publications—Billboard, Cash Box, and Record World—named it Album of the Year for 1977.
 After a debut at number seven, Rumours peaked at the top of the UK Albums Chart in January 1978, becoming Fleetwood Mac's first number one album in the country.
 In February, the band and co-producers Caillat and Dashut won the 1978 Grammy Award for Album of the Year.
 By March, the album had sold over 10 million copies worldwide, including over eight million in the US alone.

 By 1980, 13 million copies of Rumours had been sold worldwide.
 As of 2017, sales were over 40 million copies.
-As of November 2023, Rumours has spent 800 weeks in the UK Top 100 album chart and is the 11th-best-selling album in UK history and is certified 14× platinum by the British Phonographic Industry, the equivalent of 4.2 million units shipped.
-The record has received a Diamond Award from the Recording Industry Association of America for a 20× platinum certification or 20 million copies shipped, making it, As of 2021, tied for the eleventh highest certified album in US history (by number of copies shipped).
+As of November 2023, Rumours has spent over 1,000 weeks in the top 100 of the UK Albums Chart.
+It is the 11th-best-selling album in UK history, and is certified 14× platinum by the British Phonographic Industry, the equivalent of 4.2 million units shipped.
+The record has received a Diamond Award from the Recording Industry Association of America for a 20× platinum certification or 20 million copies shipped, making it, As of 2021, tied for the 11th-highest certified album in US history (by number of copies shipped).
 Rumours was the UK's bestselling album on vinyl during 2020, with the Official Charts Company confirming 32,500 annual sales in the format.